-It is the City's position that any gift received valued above \$50 is to be disclosed and included in the City's Register of Gifts.
+It is the City's position that any gift received (and not able to be returned) by an Elected Member and valued above \$50 is to be disclosed and included in the City's Register of Gifts.
 This requirement goes beyond the legislative requirement, which requires disclosure of gifts above \$300 only.